 - Smoke Grenade - $300.
 Quickly provides a large, thick cloud of smoke, which players can not see through.
 The smoke also extinguishes flames created by Molotovs and Incendiary Grenades.

 - Molotov - $400 (T Only).
 New to the series.
-Covers a large area (around the point of impact) in damaging flames for a short time. $850 in console and early PC/Mac versions.
+Covers a large area (around the point of impact) in damaging flames for a short time.
+Unlike Incendiary Grenades, these "grenades" explode on contact and can explode prematurely if thrown too far or too high. $850 in console and early Steam versions.

 - Incendiary Grenade - $600 (CT Only).
 New to the series.
 Covers a large area (around the point of impact) in damaging flames for a short time.